 Alphabet Snack Matching Game: It’s a snack and an alphabet game all in one!

 Christie Burnett is the mum of two, early childhood teacher, author and blogger behind the playful online destination, Childhood 101.
-The author of Time to Create: Hands On Explorations in Process Art (affiliate link – NurtureStore gets commission for purchases via this link), Christie is passionate about children’s play, creativity and learning.
+The author of Time to Create: Hands On Explorations in Process Art, Christie is passionate about children’s play, creativity and learning.
 At Childhood 101 she shares playful activity and project ideas for kids – including a very popular printable monthly play calendar, family friendly recipes, ideas for family fun and positive parenting reflections.

 My guide to ABCs and 123s